-#6 Updated by Gianpaolo Coro almost 2 years ago
+#6 Updated by Gianpaolo Coro about 2 years ago

 Since the dataset was taken from Copernicus, it is a gridded NetCDF and could be remotely accessed through the OPeNDAP protocol.
 On DataMiner, we have a process to extract geospatial information from a NetCDF file hosted in the e-Infrastructure:

 And obviously, another to publish a NetCDF in the e-Infrastructure (indeed on the Thredds service http://thredds.d4science.org/thredds/catalog/public/netcdf/catalog.html), so that you can later reuse it in the process above: